nishad/srake/docs/content/docs/examples.md

 # Examples and Use Cases

-Real-world examples demonstrating common workflows with srake.
+Real-world examples demonstrating common workflows with srake, including pipeline composition and automation patterns.

 ## Research Workflows